 Waste from our vessels included garbage and food waste which are trivial and not hazardous.
 These wastes are disposed of by incineration, shore collection and other means according to MARPOL Annex V and local requirements.
-We consider the impact of disposal and these wastes are not material.

-We were committed to operate our vessels in compliance with MARPOL regulations pertaining to hazardous ozone depleting substances; and there were no material marine waste discharge or environment pollution incidents happened in both years 2021 and 2020.
+We were committed to operate our vessels in compliance with MARPOL regulations pertaining to hazardous ozone depleting substances; and there was no material marine waste discharge or environment pollution incidents happened in the years 2022 and 2021.